ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/array.md

 **Arguments**

 - `array` – Array.
 - `single_value` – A single value.
 Only numbers can be added to an array with numbers, and only strings can be added to an array of strings.
-When adding numbers, ByteHouse automatically sets the `single_value` type for the data type of the array.
+When adding numbers, ByConity automatically sets the `single_value` type for the data type of the array.
 Can be `NULL` .
 The function adds a `NULL` element to an array, and the type of array elements converts to `Nullable` .

 **Returned values**